C-J-1/HTML5WebApp/README.md

 # Try it Offline

-Download the web app using one of the above methods, disconnect your device from the internet, and open the web app on your desktop.
+Download the web app using one of the above methods, disconnect your device from the internet, and open the web app on your desktop or home screen.